Toews scores winner, Avs rally to tie series with Kraken

 AROUND THE RINK

-Both teams were 0 for 2 on the power play. … Kraken forward Yanni Gourde had two assists. … The teams combined for 90 hits.
+Both teams were 0 for 2 on the power play. … Gourde had two assists. … The teams combined for 90 hits.